dcorbett/TextIQ_TakeHome/Readme.md

 To restart the project
     docker-compose down
-    docker-compose up <backend or fullstack>
+    docker-compose up fullstack

-to verify its running the webapp runs on http://localhost:18000/test
+to verify its running the webapp runs on http://localhost:18000

+This can also be installed locally.
+It uses MySQL Database and Dropwizard / Gradel for the DB engine.
+Locally the Frontend and packed end run on ports 3000 and 8000 respectivly

+The database schmea is stored in the DB directory under init.sql